 You should seek the advice of an experienced Immigration Attorney if you plan to attempt to adjust status while a P-1.

-The issue that emerges for a nonimmigrant without a dual intent visa is that by filing Form I-485, it brings into question whether or not the applicant had a “preconceived intent” at the time he or she was granted the nonimmigrant visa.
+The issue that emerges for a nonimmigrant without a dual intent visa is that by filing Form I-485, it brings into question whether the applicant had a “preconceived intent” at the time he or she was granted the nonimmigrant visa.
 It is plausible that the immigrant entered the U.S. with the intent to return to his home country but changed his intentions.
 But an immigrant cannot have the preconceived intent to enter the U.S. for a purpose different from that permitted under his/her nonimmigrant visa.

 As a general rule, USCIS will assume that a person entered with a “preconceived intent” to remain in the U.S. if that person files an immigrant petition or adjustment of status application within 90 days of entering the United States.
 However, the assumption may be disproved by the applicant with evidence to show a change of circumstances that led to the desire to obtain a green card.